Jbleezy/BO2-Reimagined/README.md

 * Initial perk spawns at round 1 in coop
 * Perks spawn every 5 rounds
 * Increased intermission time from 7.5 seconds to 15 seconds
-* Fixed Mystery Box floating in the sky at the beginning of the game
+* Fixed Mystery Box floating in the sky at the start of the game

 ### Tranzit
 * Power switch and Pack-a-Punch automatically crafted